Yandex Cloud

 5. Click Save changes.

-To change the host class for the cluster:
+To change the host class for a cluster:

 yc managed-clickhouse cluster update --help